In Cairns, most resident workers in Health Care and Social Assistance are under 45 years old.

 |Cairns Regional Council - Health Care and Social Assistance||2016||2011||Change|

-Analysis of the resident workers (Health Care and Social Assistance) age structure of Cairns in 2016 compared to Queensland shows that there was a higher proportion of persons in the younger age groups (15 to 44 years) as well as a lower proportion of persons in the older age groups (45 years and over).
+Analysis of the resident workers (Health Care and Social Assistance) age structure of Cairns in 2016 compared to Retail Trade shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a higher proportion of persons in the older age groups (45 years and over).

-The major difference between the resident workers age structure of Cairns and Queensland is:
+The major difference between the resident workers age structure of Cairns and the Retail Trade workforce is:

 From 2011 to 2016, Cairns's resident workers (Health Care and Social Assistance) population increased by 1,598 people (18.1%).
 This represents an average annual change of 3.37% per year over the period.

 The largest changes in the resident workers age structure in Cairns between 2011 and 2016 were in the age groups:

 - 25 to 34 years (+471 persons)

 - 35 to 44 years (+305 persons)